rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

       submodules: recursive
 ```

 `actions/checkout` is GitHub's official action (a ready-made, reusable step, explained fully below) for cloning your repo at the commit that triggered the workflow. `submodules: recursive` matters specifically here.
 Squared pulls in `external/qtkeychain` as a git submodule (a separate git repository embedded inside this one), and a plain clone leaves that directory empty.
 Every job runs with `$GITHUB_WORKSPACE` already set, and checkout puts the code exactly there, so no step in this whole pipeline ever needs to `cd` into the project first.
+That means that we can directly get to running commands that assume we are at the root of the repository, like `cmake -G Ninja -B build`.
+But we'll do that later.
+We start by installing the system dependencies the container doesn't already include:

 ```yaml
 - name: Install system dependencies